AdesisNetlife/authrc/README.md

 - Using and expanding it :)
 - Opening an [issue](https://github.com/adesisnetlife/authrc/issues) with your proposals or improvements
 - Forking the repository and opening a PR with your proposals or improvements
-- Implementing the standard in a language (looking for implementation in Ruby, Python and C/C++)
+- Implementing the standard in a language (currenyl waiting for a Ruby, Python, Perl or C/C++ implementations)

 ## License

+Copyright (c) 2013 Adesis Netfile S.L
-Under MIT license
+Under MIT license.

 [1]: http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher-block_chaining_.28CBC.29
 [2]: http://en.wikipedia.org/wiki/Initialization_vector
 [3]: http://en.wikipedia.org/wiki/UTF-8